vmware-tanzu/velero/site/content/docs/main/api-types/backup.md

   ttl: 24h0m0s
   # whether pod volume file system backup should be used for all volumes by default.
   defaultVolumesToFsBackup: true
+  # Whether snapshot data should be moved.
+If set, data movement is launched after the snapshot is created.
+  snapshotMoveData: true
+  # The data mover to be used by the backup.
+If the value is "" or "velero", the built-in data mover will be used.
+  datamover: velero
   # Actions to perform at different times during a backup.
 The only hook supported is
   # executing a command in a container in a pod using the pod exec API.
 Optional.
   hooks: